But thanks to Swimma caps, an SME (Small to Medium Enterprise) from South Africa, people with big hairstyles are now taking the plunge.

 The problem, from Nomvuyo Treffers’ point of view, was relatively simple: when she would take her children to the pool in Salt River, South Africa, her kids would dive right in.
 Treffers herself, however, was reluctant to take the plunge.

 “I have very long locks,” Treffers explains, “which retain a lot of water.
 You have to plan because there is a lot of drying after you get hair like that wet.
 So sometimes I’d just sit on the sidelines and read when they’d swim.”

 A swim cap did not exist that would accommodate Treffers’ hair, which presented an additional problem at pools requiring caps.
 Her kids pleaded with her time and time again to join them in the water before Treffers finally decided that if no one else was going to solve the problem, she’d have to do it herself.

 Treffers suspected that she wasn’t the only person facing the issue of swim caps that weren’t equipped to handle the job, so she got to work on a business plan and established Swimma.
 The company specializes in swim caps made of silicon, rather than latex, that come in many different sizes to accommodate all hair styles: dreadlocks, braids, afros, long hair, and weaves – with smaller caps specially designed for children.

-Finding the right cap size is important Treffers says, because if the cap fits property, it does a much better job of keeping a wearer’s hair dry – a huge benefit for someone like her who wears her hair in dreadlocks.
+Finding the right cap size is important Treffers says, because if the cap fits properly, it does a much better job of keeping a wearer’s hair dry – a huge benefit for someone like her who wears her hair in dreadlocks.
 The response to her new business took her by surprise.
 Originally targeting South Africa and other neighboring countries in Africa, word spread quickly around the world about the caps once they were on the market.